 Pediatricians, family practitioners, internists, and gynecologists can give the vaccine.

 The most common side effects are:

 CRC is a common and lethal disease.
 In the United States, CRC is the third most commonly diagnosed cancer and the second leading cause of cancer death.
-Approximately 148,610 new cases of CRC are diagnosed each year in the United States, of which 106,680 are colon and the remainder rectal cancers.
-Globally, the incidence of CRC varies ten-fold, with the highest incidence rates in North America, Australia and northern and western Europe.
+Approximately 148,610 new cases of CRC are diagnosed each year in the United States, of which 106,680 are the colon and the remainder rectal cancers.
+Globally, the incidence of CRC varies ten-fold, with the highest incidence rates in North America, Australia, and northern and western Europe.